ABOUT THE PROGRAM

 Why should I be a fellow?

 Fellows will receive $2,500 to work under the guidance of expert faculty and industry leaders, contributing to projects with real-world impact.
 Fellows build relationships and connections with faculty, researchers, industry partners, and peers.
-This fellowship will also pay the student fellows to attend the WIRED Annual Symposium in September, where students participate in sessions, network, and engage in hackathons.
+This fellowship will also pay the student fellows to attend the WIRED Annual Symposium in August, where students participate in sessions, network, and engage in hackathons.

 What is the fellowship timeline?